 We highlighted three important electricity related roles pertaining to renewable energy issues in Montana.
 As we discussed in Part 1, the PSC does much more than what we are focusing on in this series.
 We encourage those interested to continue their own research to learn more.

 In the third and final installment of this series, we discuss the impacts of the cost-benefit study on distributed generation, what happens after the study gets filed with the PSC, and how you can get involved to ensure Montana remains supportive of renewable energy.
-Stay tuned, and be sure to read Part 1!
+Be sure to read Part 1!

 Sources for this series are listed here.
 The purpose of these articles is to help inform the public about the purpose and function of the Montana Public Service Commission.
 MREA does not and is not endorsing any candidate(s) running for election.